 Who knew a three letter word could be so dangerous?
 BPA, known scientifically as Bisphenol A, is a synthesized chemical compound used in the production of everything from plastic water bottles and food storage containers, to canned foods and paper receipts.
-Despite government agencies claiming there’s no reason to be concerned, the evidence out there tells a very different story.
+Despite government agencies claiming there’s no reason to be concerned, the evidence available tells a very different story.

-BPA was invented in the 1890's by a Russian chemist and was considered initially for use as an artificial estrogen because it strongly mimicked the effect of hormones on the body.
+BPA was invented in the 1890s by a Russian chemist and was considered initially for use as an artificial estrogen because it strongly mimicked the effect of hormones in the body.
 In the mid-century, BPA was employed in manufacturing polycarbonate plastics and epoxy resins because it could produce resilient plastics that wouldn't break or shatter when heated or cooled.
 It was cheap and effective, hence the widespread commercial use of this very toxic chemical.
 Despite the mounting evidence that BPA is linked to serious side effects, studies indicate that Americans are still exposed to harmful levels of BPA.
-This is likely due to the fact that you can find it virtually everywhere, including the number one biggest culprit: disposable plastic water bottles.
+This is likely due to the fact that you can find it virtually everywhere, including the biggest culprit: disposable plastic water bottles.

 How does BPA harm my body?